NYULibraries/git_transactor/README.md

 ## Execution Overview

-When the script executes, it checks for "queue entry files" in the `queue/` directory.
+When the script executes, it checks for "queue entry files" in the `work/queue/` directory.

-If the `queue/` directory is empty the script simply terminates with an exit status of `0`.
+If the `work/queue/` directory is empty the script simply terminates with an exit status of `0`.

-If the `queue/` directory is not empty, the script processes each queue entry file in the order of the queue entry filenames from lowest to highest, committing each change to the local repository.
+If the `work/queue/` directory is not empty, the script processes each queue entry file in the order of the queue entry filenames from lowest to highest, committing each change to the local repository.

-If a commit is successful, the queue entry file is moved to the `processed/` subdirectory.
+If a commit is successful, the queue entry file is moved to the `work/processed/` subdirectory.

-If a commit fails, the queue entry file is moved to the `error` subdirectory.
+If a commit fails, the queue entry file is moved to the `work/error` subdirectory.

 After all commits have been made to the local repository, the updated